JavaScript Dates Don’t Have to Be a Nightmare Anymore: Meet Temporal

 Switching to Temporal means changing how you think about dates and times:

 Are you working with a date, a time, a time zone, or an exact instant?
-Pick the right type. - Trust immutability.
+Pick the right type for each case. - Trust immutability.

 Your objects won't change out from under you. - Use time zones for anything users see.

-Store instants for tracking events. - Use durations for math.
+Store instants for tracking events internally. - Use durations for math.

 Want to Learn More?